danieladov/jellyfin-plugin-mergeversions/README.md

 </p>
 ## Install Process
-1.Download the .zip file from release page
+1. Download the .zip file from release page
-2.Extract it and place the .dll file in a folder called ```plugins/Merge Versions``` under  the program data directory or inside the portable install directory
+2. Extract it and place the .dll file in a folder called ```plugins/Merge Versions``` under  the program data directory or inside the portable install directory
-3.Restart Jellyfin
+3. Restart Jellyfin

 ## Build Process
 1. Clone or download this repository